What's in a Name

 On our in-store test network, our PC could not connect and our iMac shook its login screen as if the credentials were wrong.

 As it turns out, they were both correct and wrong at the same time.

 When the system was reloaded, we created the default user of Owner.
 The customer loaded his files into the Owner account and then renamed the account to match what it had been before the PC was serviced.

-The iMac provided the best hint that led to this discovery as it was "shaking" to indicate incorrect username/password - and yes, our PC said the same, but for two different operating systems to "fail" in the same way was a substantial clue.
+The iMac provided the best hint that led to this discovery as it was shaking to indicate incorrect username or password - and yes, our PC said the same, but for two different operating systems to fail in the same way was a substantial clue.

 So what's in a name?
 File access permissions.